jgiors/testbed.game/docs/TDD/Regions.md

 ### PCG of regions

 The PCG processes a region by removing cells from the region's structure (marking them empty or dust).
 It might also mark some occupied cells as permanently filled.
 It is not expected to convert empty cells into occupied or filled.

-Once the PCG finishes processing a region, it breaks the region into sub-regions, then recursively processes them.
+Once the PCG finishes processing a region, it breaks the region into sub-regions, which are contiguous groups of cells.
+The PCG then expands each sub-region by the zoom factor (explained below) and recursively processes it as a region of the next zoom level.

 ### Example